kdeldycke/click-extra/docs/commands.md

     pass
 ```

-This also works with a class:
+This also works in its class form:

 ```python
 from click_extra import command, VerbosityOption